 Companies in Vietnam are fiercely competitive when it comes to bringing foreign expertise into their ranks.
 Therefore, generous relocation packages are normally offered to prospective employees.
 The lucrativeness of these packages will depend on several variables, including age, experience, and your ability to negotiate.
 It would be unfair to say that older applicants are treated with more respect.
 However, the social hierarchy in Vietnam generally implies privilege for the mature in both professional and home life.

 The IT sector in Vietnam presents an abundance of opportunities for new and creative professionals in this field.
-The top popular occupations include web development, graphic design, and software engineering.
+The most popular occupations include web development, graphic design, and software engineering.
 Whilst Vietnamese companies hire foreign experts, be prepared to adjust your vision of the Vietnamese labor market.
-Leo Burnett, Shoppee and Deloitte are just a few of the international companies currently with job openings in Vietnam.
+Leo Burnett, Shoppee, and Deloitte are just a few of the international companies currently with job openings in Vietnam.
 You can also use LinkedIn and Glassdoor for more listings.

 Social media influencer

 If you are serious about building an audience in Vietnam, you will definitely need to learn Vietnamese.
 Gaining the trust and admiration of the local younger generation is the first step to shooting into influencer fame.
-Learn more about foreign influencers in Vietnam by reading this article published by a local magazine.

 How to find a job in Vietnam